United States Gold Type Coins

 14837151

-Choice $4100 Near-Gem, Satiny Luster, Fully Struck, Delightful Honey-Gold.
+Choice $3650 Near-Gem, Satiny Luster, Fully Struck, Delightful Honey-Gold.
+Consignor Price Reduction.
 Following the very rare 1908-S issue with a mintage of only 22,000 struck, 1909 saw a more normal mintage for that period.
 1909-S Saints are recognized for being well struck and exhibiting granular frosted luster to extends up to the satiny level as is the case here.
 This is gorgeous honey-gold example that is highly detailed, especially at Liberty's head and face.
 Surfaces are well preserved and consistent with the certified grade.
 Images accurately capture the overall presentation and eye appeal.
 A popular date that is housed in a PCGS Gen 4.4 (2005-2011) holder with CAC approval.

 Gold G$20 1911D 1911-D